 Purchase a reproduction of this item on VintageMaineImages.com.

-After the fire, the Masons purchased the lot on Main Street for $2,500 which had previously held Hancock Hall, and constructed a new brick lodge that measured fifty by ninety feet on the site.
+After the fire, the Masons purchased for $2,500 the lot on Main Street that had previously held Hancock Hall, and constructed a new brick lodge that measured 50 by 90 feet.

 - Creator: Defender

 - State: ME